 These early successes inspired the expansion of campaigns to drug stores, soft drink companies, retail outlets and the construction industry as well as the creation of a Black Expo to showcase African American businesses and products.
 In his history of Operation Breadbasket, Rev. Martin L. Deppe calculated that Chicago's programs netted approximately 4,500 jobs and sharply increased the transactions of black-owned businesses over six years.

 Want to personally connect with Dr. King's legacy?
 Special Collections contains the archival papers of two ministers who recognized the importance of Dr. King's Operation Breadbasket program.
-Rev. Martin L. Deppe was active on teams of clergy who negotiated and followed-up with business leaders on job opportunities.
+Rev. Martin L. Deppe was active on teams of clergy who negotiated and followed up with business leaders on job opportunities.
+(The exhibit Rev. Martin L. Deppe Papers: A Collection Preview is on display this winter at Harold Washington Library Center.)
 Rev. Clay Evans regularly hosted Operation Breadbasket meetings in the basement of Fellowship Missionary Baptist Church and held leadership positions on the Operation Breadbasket Steering Committee.